talhakhalil0703/Compiler/README.md

 14. Syntax error for main missing brackets
 15. Ensures main can be a one liner
 16. Ensures a main function with a variable assignment to number works
+17. Ensures function foo can be called and defined
+18. Ensures hanging if statements are handled correctly
+19. Ensures precedence is handled correctly

 ### Grammar of J-- Specification